 These experiences have in turn enabled me to provide consulting services in Europe to immigration, lawyers and international cultural programs.
 My understandings of cultural norms, law, and local politics have all helped to shape the information and advice I can give.

 My first book, published in Istanbul, was a travel guide to eastern Turkey entitled Another Look at East and Southeast of Turkey, with an ethnographic look at 15 provinces of Kurdish dominated region of Turkey printed in English, Turkish, and Kurdish (Kurmanji).
 This research was commissioned by the municipalities of East and South-East Turkey, a coalition called ‘GABB’ which lasted over four years.

-This book seeks to introduce the reader to the unknown culture, customs, food and places of eastern and south eastern Turkey that have long been involved in civil war.
-A significant population of Armenians was displaced from this area and this massive population displacement is considered in the book, and referred to as the Armenian genocide.
-The disruption led to changing names of the villages, and destruction of churches and the historical places attributed to the Armenians.
-In many cases the names of the villages were changed from Armenian and Kurdish to Turkish where no mention of other ethnic groups and their languages was tolerated to ensure that the Turkish nationalist slogan, “one nation, one language and one flag” was well understood and observed in this region.
+This book seeks to introduce the reader to the unknown culture, customs, food, and places of eastern and southeastern Turkey that have long been involved in civil war.
+A significant population of Armenians was displaced from this area and this massive population displacement is considered in the book and referred to as the Armenian genocide.
+The disruption led to changing names of the villages, and the destruction of churches and the historical places attributed to the Armenians.
+In many cases, the names of the villages were changed from Armenian and Kurdish to Turkish where no mention of other ethnic groups and their languages were tolerated to ensure that the Turkish nationalist slogan, “one nation, one language, and one flag” was well understood and observed in this region.